thrsouza/sauron/README.md

 1. The customer is created with `PENDING` status
 2. A `CustomerCreated` event is published to the `sauron.customer-created` Kafka topic
 3. The Kafka `Consumer` receives the event and triggers `EvaluateCustomerUseCase`
-4. After evaluating the credit score (simulated with a 5-second delay and random approval):
+4. The use case retrieves the credit score from `CustomerScoreService` (simulated HTTP call with 3-second delay)
+5. Customer is evaluated based on the score:
-   - If approved: publishes `CustomerApproved` event to `sauron.customer-approved`
+   - If score > 700: customer is approved and `CustomerApproved` event is published to `sauron.customer-approved`
-   - If rejected: publishes `CustomerRejected` event to `sauron.customer-rejected`
+   - If score ≤ 700: customer is rejected and `CustomerRejected` event is published to `sauron.customer-rejected`

 This asynchronous architecture ensures the registration endpoint responds quickly while the evaluation happens in the background.